TuringLang/AdvancedVI.jl/README.md

 # AdvancedVI.jl
-[AdvancedVI](https://github.com/TuringLang/AdvancedVI.jl) provides implementations of variational inference (VI) algorithms.
+[AdvancedVI](https://github.com/TuringLang/AdvancedVI.jl) provides implementations of variational inference (VI) algorithms, which is a family of algorithms aiming for scalable approximate Bayesian inference by leveraging optimization.
-VI algorithms perform scalable and computationally efficient Bayesian inference at the cost of asymptotic exactness.
 `AdvancedVI` is part of the [Turing](https://turinglang.org/stable/) probabilistic programming ecosystem.
 The purpose of this package is to provide a common accessible interface for various VI algorithms and utilities so that other packages, e.g. `Turing`, only need to write a light wrapper for integration.
 For example, integrating `Turing` with  `AdvancedVI.ADVI` only involves converting a `Turing.Model` into a [`LogDensityProblem`](https://github.com/tpapp/LogDensityProblems.jl) and extracting a corresponding `Bijectors.bijector`.